dadrian/dadrian.io/content/blog/posts/corporate-support-xz.md

   people have resulted in a different outcome?

 And finally, consider that _this was a success story_.
-The open source community caught the backdoor before it percolated into anything beyond nightly release channels.
+The open source community caught the backdoor before it percolated beyond nightly release channels.
 Now, if only Microsoft could channel their [appreciation for speed][microsoft-backdoor-speed] towards [Microsoft Teams...][microsoft-teams-speed]